qgis/QGIS-Documentation/docs/user_manual/managing_data_source/opening_data.rst

 #.
 Expand the tree to find and select the layers of interest.
    Their :guilabel:`Coordinate Reference System` is displayed at the bottom of the dialog.
 #.
 For raster-based layers, you can select the :guilabel:`Image encoding` to use
-   among a number of image formats advertized by the target service ( e.g., ``PNG``, ``JPG``, ``GIF``, ``SVG``, ``SVGZ``, ... ).
+   among a number of image formats advertised by the target service ( e.g., ``PNG``, ``JPG``, ``GIF``, ``SVG``, ``SVGZ``, ... ).

 #.
 To add the selected layers to the map canvas, press :guilabel:`Add` button.